a-sarem/sarem-scrollytelling/README.md

 # README
-This project was made for the KWK x BWDC Scrollytelling Challenge to research more about Black owned business, specfically in Cumberland County, North Carolina.
+This project was made for the KWK x BWDC Scrollytelling Challenge to research more about Black owned business, specifically in Cumberland County, North Carolina.
 All the data is from the Black Wealth Data Center.

 ## Sources
 All of my insights are from here: